-The Open University has a duty to protect the health and safety of our Students, staff, contractors, and members of the public.
-This includes statutory duties and obligations to safeguard young persons or vulnerable and protected adults, to comply with our obligations under the Equality Act 2010 in England, Scotland, and Wales; Section 75 of the Northern Ireland Act 1988 for Northern Ireland; or any other statutory duty or obligation.
+We have a duty to protect the health and safety of our Students, staff, contractors, and members of the public.

+This includes statutory duties and obligations to safeguard children, young persons and at risk or protected adults under the Equality Act 2010 in England, Scotland, and Wales; Section 75 of the Northern Ireland Act 1998 for Northern Ireland; or any other statutory duty or obligation.